 Virginia Volunteers Honored for Community Service

-BLACKSBURG_ AARP Virginia has presented Virgil Cook of Blacksburg with the highly distinguished Andrus Award for Community Service.
+ALEXANDRIA_ AARP Virginia has presented the Carol Downs of Alexandria with the revered Gordon Morton Award for Volunteer Service.

-The Andrus Award for Community Service was presented at the All-Volunteer Assembly Recognition Awards Banquet in Staunton on November 12, 2015.
+The Gordon Morton Award for Volunteer Service was presented at the All-Volunteer Assembly Recognition Awards Banquet in Staunton on November 12, 2015.

 Elvira B. Shaw Advocacy Award: The Elvira B. Shaw Advocacy Award was created in 2013 in memory of Elvira Beville Shaw’s outstanding service as an advocate for over 40 years on behalf of AARP Virginia.
 The annual recipient of this award may be an individual or a team who has demonstrated dedication to AARP’s legislative priorities, effectiveness in advocacy outcomes, and exceeded the call of duty in their willingness to serve.

 Chapter Awards: The purpose of the Chapter Awards is to recognize the education, advocacy, and service work of chapters that contribute to achieving AARP’s mission by highlighting outcomes and impact on their communities regardless of Chapter size or demographic.
 These awards give Chapters the opportunity to showcase their work for countless hours of service devoted to enhancing the experience of aging and AARP’s mission.

 President's Awards: The President’s Award for Community Service is given to deserving individuals or groups chosen at the AARP state president’s discretion.
 Past recipients have included exceptional chapter presidents and community outreach, advocacy and training volunteers who have furthered AARP’s social impact agenda.